The Merchant Navy: Britain’s lifeline

 Until 1939 most people involved in British shipping used the terms ‘Merchant Service’ or ‘Mercantile Marine’ in relation to the country’s merchant fleet and its sailors.
 Only in the Second World War did the title ‘Merchant Navy’ become normal usage.
 This development was greatly influenced by the Royal approval for the issue of a Merchant Navy buttonhole badge, to be worn voluntarily by seamen, from January 1940.

 During the war, up to one third of the ocean going ships in British service was owned by other countries.
-This was because many ships and seamen from Norway, Belgium, Greece, Holland, Poland, Russia, Yugoslavia and Free France placed themselves under British control after their countries had been invaded by the Germans.
-The British government also regularly hired ships and crews from neutral countries such as Sweden, Denmark, Latvia and Estonia.
+This was because many ships and seamen from Denmark, Norway, Belgium, Greece, Holland, Poland, Russia, Yugoslavia and Free France placed themselves under British control after their countries had been invaded by the Germans.
+Latvian and Estonian ships and seamen also served in the Merchant Navy after their countries were occupied by Russia in 1940.
+The British government also regularly hired ships and crews from neutral countries such as Sweden.

 The Merchant Navy Reserve Pool